consistent-milk12/masstree/README.md

 In Rust, we can't return `&V` from an optimistic read:

 - The borrow checker requires proof that references outlive their use
-- Nodes can be reclaimed by epoch-based GC while the caller still holds `&V`
+- Nodes can be reclaimed by deferred reclamation while the caller still holds `&V`
 - Guard-tied lifetimes are possible but create a complex API

 ### Proposed Solution: Dual Storage Modes

 **Default Mode: `MassTree<V>` with `Arc<V>`**

 Values are stored as `Arc<V>` (atomic reference-counted pointers).
 On read, the `Arc` is cloned (a cheap atomic increment), giving the caller an owned handle that survives node reclamation.
-This decouples value lifetime from the epoch-based memory reclamation used for nodes.
+This decouples value lifetime from the deferred memory reclamation used for nodes.

 - Works with any `V: Send + Sync + 'static`
 - No `Clone` requirement on `V` for reads